Last updated: March 13, 2010

 This figure shows the ecosystem of upstream projects, distributors and end users.

-Many developers are employed by large companies such as IBM, Sun Microsystems, Novell, Red Hat, Google, Mozilla Foundation, KDAB, Nokia, Intel, AMD, Canonical, Oracle etc. These companies usually have a business model of selling services around free software or selling hardware with free software installed on it.
+Many developers are employed by large companies such as IBM, Novell, Red Hat, Google, Mozilla Foundation, KDAB, Intel, AMD, Canonical, Oracle etc. These companies usually have a business model of selling services around free software or selling hardware with free software installed on it.
 By using free software companies can share the development costs with others.

 Also many people are paid to develop free software in other ways, via university work, government sponsorships, donations, students can be paid via the Google Summer of Code project, etc.